Merna-Zaki/FNDIV_Final_Project/README.md

 `ERP_linear_mixed_models_V3.m`- Same statistical analysis as V2 but visualizes using boxplots for mean amplitudes and scatterplots for actual vs. predicted values.
 (USED FOR FINAL PROJECT)

+`beh_linear_mixed_models_V1.m`-  Runs linear mixed models to evaluate the effect of Transcranial Magnetic Stimulation (TMS) and Opioid Use Disorder (OUD) on behavioral performance (accuracy & RT).
+It visualizes accuracy and reaction time using boxplots and scatterplots for actual vs. predicted values.

 ### Customize if Needed **

 All groups, conditions, and channels are customizable.

-Update file paths and names in the first 2 lines (if necessary)
+Update file paths and names in the first two lines (if necessary)